 What’s important to note is that we feel this is a start and not the solution.
 We also appreciate that the initiative won’t be for everyone and that’s OK.
 We see this as start a way to help articulate support to the inclusivity and diversity in the industry.
 We felt it was important to address points for those of you who may have questions about the pledge.

 Kate and have been invited as judges to the Blue Patch Sustainability Awards who have a diverse panel of judges.
 We are also in discussions with the director of London Design Festival for the 2021 festival.
 I have also been asked to talk about diversity at The York Design Festival this year.
-I am also offering consulting services to brands who want to find ways to improve the diversity in their company.
-If you’d like to find out more please send your enquiry here.

 We have also created permanent pages where you can find the latest updates to the initiative.
 I’ve linked my Design for Diversity permanent page here.